odant/conan-jscript/src/doc/api/util.md

 This function returns a formatted text considering the `format` passed for printing in a terminal.
-It is aware of the terminal's capabilities and acts according to the configuration set via `NO_COLORS`, `NODE_DISABLE_COLORS` and `FORCE_COLOR` environment variables.
+It is aware of the terminal's capabilities and acts according to the configuration set via `NO_COLOR`, `NODE_DISABLE_COLORS` and `FORCE_COLOR` environment variables.

 ```mjs